KC Dawgz - Dog Training Philosophy

 Four Stages of Learning

-Operants become stronger through conditioning, in the same way, that you condition a muscle with physical conditioning.
-Scientifically speaking, when you are conditioning an operant, you are making it stronger by raising the likelihood or probability of it being repeated through reinforcement.
+Operants become stronger through conditioning.
+This is identical to the way that you condition a muscle with physical conditioning.
+Scientifically speaking, when you are conditioning an operant you are making it stronger by raising the likelihood or probability of it being repeated through reinforcement.

 Also known as “Pavlovian conditioning” and “associative learning”, classical conditioning is an unconscious form of learning that is all about anticipation.
 Something that previously had no importance to the dog is paired with something of great importance.
 When learning associations, the dog learns that certain things go together; when one event happens, another event will follow shortly after.
 When we pair two particular events, we are creating a predictable relationship and the dog learns to respond to the first event by anticipating the event that will follow.

-Our dog training system is a reward-based training program built on the creation of productive levels of motivation, and our training is only as good as our dogs desire for the reward.
-Motivation is created and maintained in dog training fostering “the reward an event,” using restraint to build drive/motivation, proper play techniques (tugging and retrieving games), individual play styles, the use of “food as a toy,” and channeling dogs energy during development.
-We practice and promote proper play and engagement techniques when developing useful obsessions while avoiding unproductive ones?
-Offend we seek to promote balance between motivation and functional doggy manners.
+Our dog training system is a reward-based training program built on the creation of productive levels of motivation.
+Our training is only as good as our dogs’ desire for the reward.
+Motivation is created and maintained in dog training through fostering “the reward of an event,” using restraint to build drive/motivation, proper play techniques (tugging and retrieving games), individual play styles, the use of “food as a toy,” and channeling dogs’ energy during development.
+We practice and promote proper play and engagement techniques when developing useful obsessions while avoiding unproductive ones!
+We often seek to promote balance between motivation and functional doggy manners.

 Physical Health and Nutrition